kattens/Protein-Sequence-Classification-With-BERT/README.md

 # Simple-Protein-Sequence-Generator-With-BERT-Model
-The BERT-based Protein Sequence Generator is a model that utilizes the capabilities of BERT (Bidirectional Encoder Representations from Transformers) to generate protein sequences.
+The BERT-based Protein Sequence classification is a model that utilizes the capabilities of BERT (Bidirectional Encoder Representations from Transformers) to classify protein sequences.
 It has been designed with a focus on simplicity.

 Proteins play a vital role in various biological processes, and understanding their sequences is crucial for studying their functions and interactions.
 However, the complexity of protein sequences poses a challenge for researchers and scientists.
 The Simple Protein Sequence Generator aims to simplify this process by utilizing the BERT model, which has demonstrated remarkable performance in natural language processing tasks.